Geraud Staton’s entrepreneurism began at 13 years old, when he started selling 5-cent Blow Pop candies for $1 to his school classmates.

 The goal of the Duke-Durham Unity Fellows program is to further help nonprofit leaders hone their leadership skills, not only to stabilize and sustain their own organizations, but to improve the stability of Durham’s nonprofit sector as a whole.

-The Duke Office of Durham and Regional Affairs (DARA) provided a $1,000 scholarship to each participating nonprofit leader in order to cover part of their Leadership Triangle “Transforming Leaders” tuition; Leadership Triangle provided an extra $600 in scholarship assistance.
+The Duke Office of Durham and Community Affairs (DARA) provided a $1,000 scholarship to each participating nonprofit leader in order to cover part of their Leadership Triangle “Transforming Leaders” tuition; Leadership Triangle provided an extra $600 in scholarship assistance.
 DARA also granted $5,000 toward materials and facilitation for the Duke-Durham Unity Fellows, and ReCity Network, a social impact hub and co-working space, provided a location for meetings.

 The fellows began their professional development journey in August, when the seven nonprofit leaders met and shared their career path stories as well as examined their personal leadership traits.
 They started the Leadership Triangle “Transforming Leaders” program in September, for which they completed homework and readings, heard from speakers, joined small group discussions, and frequently met with a peer coach.
 They participated alongside leaders from Duke Raleigh Hospital, American Tobacco Campus, UNC-TV, Research Triangle Park and other Triangle institutions.